Orff Schulwerk Teacher Education for Music Educators K–8

 What is Orff Schulwerk?

-Composer Carl Orff (Carmina Burana) and his colleague Gunild Keetman developed Orff Schulwerk as an active approach to music and movement education based on the central idea that music, movement and speech form an inseparable unit.
-Through singing, rhythmic speech, body percussion and movement, children gain experience and develop instincts for making music in a joyful and accessible way.
 Orff Schulwerk uses songs, rhymes, games and dances to explore traditional and original music in the elemental style, introducing skills and concepts in a logical and integrated way.
 Music and movement are often accompanied by clapping, snapping and stamping, or with pitched and unpitched percussion as well as recorders.
-The Orff Schulwerk program at Mason is a proud member of the American Orff Schulwerk Association.
+The Orff Schulwerk program at George Mason is a proud member of the American Orff Schulwerk Association.

 Levels Courses: Earn Your Certification in Orff Schulwerk

 The courses also help prepare teachers and therapists for the challenge of developing music programs adapted to the needs of their students.
+Graduate-level work is to be expected.
+Full participation in all classes and completion of all assignments is required to receive full certification of course hours.

-Levels I – III are offered, and certification is awarded upon successful completion of LEVEL III – you can sign up for one course per summer.
+Levels I–III are offered, and certification is awarded upon successful completion of Level III.
+You can sign up for one course per summer.

 Level courses are also eligible for Teacher Recertification Points in many school systems.
 Check with your district for verification.